 Recommended dosage, active amounts, other details

 There is currently not enough evidence to recommend an effective dosage of Damiana.
 Traditionally, the dried leaves have been brewed as a tea.

-Scientific Research on Damiana Leaf
+Research Breakdown on Damiana Leaf

 Click on any below to expand the corresponding section.
 Click on to collapse it.